tintinrevient/PostgreSQL/README.md

 ### Result

-For a million rows of data, the average deletion time is round 3-5 seconds.
+For a million rows of data, the average deletion time is round `3-5 seconds`.
 The above two options vary slightly with respect to the execution time.

+#### Index

 The factors `index` as below and `transaction` as above don't contribute noticeably to the performance.
 ```sql